 A visit to Salinas Romanas Iptuci gives the visitor an unparalleled idea of how the Romans worked the salt pans and experience the process as it occurred then and take home the same products that a Roman housewife would have been familiar with.

-Just a couple of kilometres west of El Bosque in the panoramic Sierra de Grazalema is the last inland Salinas in Cadiz province.
+Just a couple of kilometres west of El Bosque in the panoramic Sierra de Grazalema is the last inland Salinas in Cádiz province.
 Here a warm underground spring emerges from the ground.
 Its waters started in the Sierra and passed through rock impregnated with gypsum and soluble salts before bubbling up to the surface where it is collected.
-During the summer months of July and August this Salinas produces 500 tons of salt.
+During the summer months of July and August the Salinas Romanas Iptuci produces 500 tons of salt.